mickheas/mickheas/README.md

 ## About Me

 I'm a passionate developer with expertise in building web applications using modern technologies.
 I enjoy solving challenging problems and learning new skills along the way.
-- 🔭 I’m currently working on: Parked
+- 🔭 I’m currently working on: ---
 - 🌱 I’m learning: Python and Express.js
 - 💬 Ask me about: how I am doing🥲